osisoft/AVEVA-Adapter-BACnet-Docs/V1/PI Adapter for BACnet overview/PI Adapter for BACnet principles of operation.md

 ## Data collection

 The BACnet adapter collects time-series data from selected objects on BACnet devices.
-The adapter supports both polling and Change of Value (COV) unsolicited subscription data collection modes as defined by the BACnet specification.
+The adapter supports both polling and COV(Change of Value, unsolicited subscription) data collection modes as defined by the BACnet specification.

 ## Streams by BACnet adapter